 In your first year as a student, you will undoubtedly confront challenges, but you don’t need to go through them alone.
 As a first-generation student from a lower income background myself, I know firsthand anxiety that you may experience this year.
 I am uniquely positioned to help support you as you experience and overcome them.

 A little about me: I was born in Trinidad and Tobago and raised in Queens, New York by my mom and aunts.
-I recently completed my ,aster's degree at the Harvard Graduate School of Education studying neuroscience, Before that I founded Kairos Learning, an organization that supports first-generation and low-income students through simulation gaming.
+I recently completed my master's degree at the Harvard Graduate School of Education studying neuroscience.
+Before that I founded Kairos Learning, an organization that supports first-generation and low-income students through simulation gaming.

 I hope you will come to see me.
 Seriously, please stop by!

 All the best on your first semester and should you need to access support for yourself or a friend, process or just vent, please come by my drop-in hours.
 Here are few ways to get connected:

 - Visit during Drop-In Hours: Drop-in advising provides immediate access to Sadé without making a prior appointment, for brief questions about academics, social life, personal concerns, or areas of interest.

 - Schedule an appointment: For in-depth conversations, it is recommended that students make an appointment with Sadé to meet either during her drop-in hours or another time.
 Please use the form below to arrange a time.